shaneson0/centralizedPricefeed/readme.md

  * @FilePath: /triangleBlockchainOracle/readme.md
 -->

-# Triangle-pricefeed
+# Centralized-pricefeed

-Triangle-pricefeed is a centralized blockchain oracle service, reading data from binance and okex api, and writing data to triangleOracle contract.
+Centralized-pricefeed is a Centralized blockchain oracle service, reading data from binance and okex api, and writing data to the contract.

 ## Perpare